osm2pgsql-dev/osm2pgsql/docs/flex.md

 it is not, use stage 1 to store information about OSM objects you will need in stage 2 in some global variable.
 In stage 2 you can read this information again and use it to decide where and how to store the data in the database.

+Processing in two stages can add quite a bit of overhead.
+Because this feature is new, there isn't much operational experience with it.
+So be a bit careful when you are experimenting and watch memory and disk space consumption and any extra time you are using.
+Keep in mind that:

+* All data stored in stage 1 for use in stage 2 in your Lua script will use main memory.
+* Keeping track of way ids marked in stage 1 needs some memory.
+* To do the extra processing in stage 2, time is needed to get objects out of the object store and re-process them.
+* Osm2pgsql will create an id index on all way tables to look up ways that are re-processed.

 ## Command line options